tadaspetra/website/src/content/posts/2023-year-review.md

 There was also a Hungrimind YouTube channel that was started to showcase videos which grew over 500 subscribers without telling many people about it.
 There I also published 6 videos about more technical topics.

 ### Twitter/X
 I cut down posting on there by a lot, resulting in no real growth this year.
 I honestly just got sick of the platform.
-Not even because of the whole Elon thing, I just got sucked down the algorithm rabbit hole and tried to distance myself a bit from it.
+Not even because of the whole Elon thing, I just got sucked down the algorithm rabbit hole too often and tried to distance myself a bit from it.

 ### Other
 * Planned a wedding (Getting married Feb 2024)